JuliaGPU/buildkite/README.md

    a.
 Under `Git Repository`, select `Any account` and specify the package's HTTPS clone
       URL, e.g. `https://github.com/JuliaGPU/CUDA.jl.git`.
 Do not use the `git://` URL!

    b.
-Remove the default step, instead adding the `Read steps from repository` action.
-Make
+Remove the default step.
-      sure to target the JuliaGPU queue under `Agent Targeting Rules` by specifying `queue=juliagpu`.

    c.
 Grant permission to the JuliaGPU team.